-- Train the committee by playing the EEO training video. - Go first before there is any substantive discussion. - Explain your role in safeguarding integrity of the search process. - Log into Keenan, share your screen, and show all members the general committee training video. - Read the Statement of Confidentiality and Conflict of Interest. - Address any questions and concerns. - Perform Ist (of at least 3) conflict checks. - Remind committee to sign and return the duties statement & complete Keenan implicit bias training. - NOTE: If the committee is meeting in-person, the duties statement, interview Qs, and all other search committee materials stay with the Chair.
+- ☐ Train the committee by playing the EEO training video. - Go first before there is any substantive discussion. - Explain your role in safeguarding integrity of the search process. - Log into Keenan, share your screen, and show all members the general committee training video. - Read the Statement of Confidentiality and Conflict of Interest form. - Address any questions and concerns. - □ Perform the 1st (of at least 3) Conflict of Interest (COI) check. - □ Remind committee to sign and return the Statement of Confidentiality/COI Duties Form & complete Keenan implicit bias training.

+NOTE: If the committee is meeting in-person, the Statement of Confidentiality/COI, interview Qs, and all other search committee materials stay with the Chair.